BaselessProgrammer/AntiVoidDamage/README.md

 # AntiVoidDamage

-AntiVoidDamage is a lightweight PocketMine-MP plugin that prevents players from taking void damage when they fall below a configurable Y-level.
-(Keep your players safe from unexpected void damage in flat worlds or custom maps!)
+Prevents void damage to players below a specified Y coordinate in PocketMine-MP.

 ## Features